Catherine-Anokwuru/hiredom/README.md

 ## **Overview**

-This is an ecommerce website buit with complete ecommerce functionalities like filtering, searching and cart checkout.
-It Utilizes local and session storage to store products and cart data.
+This is a domestic hire website bult with SCSS.
+The aim of this project was to implement css elements correctly and achieve responsive design across all screen sizes.

 ## **Features**

-The feature ideas for this project have been completely implemented.
 In this app, you can:

-- Navigate between the different product pages based on brand and categories

 - View the optimal layout depending on your device screen size

-- See design and interactive elements on the page
+- See hover states for all interactive elements on the page

-- Add products to cart from any of the pages

-- Search for product by letter using the search bar

-- Filter products by categories, brands, skin-type or skin-issue

-- Checkout cart products and pay through the Monnify payment gateway
+## **Possible Improvements**
+- It is lacking in functionality and so could be improved on to be fully functional.